 • The defect diameter is more than 9 mm.

-• Injection of blood into the left atrium.
+• Rejection of blood into the left atrium.

 • Limited physical activity caused by pathology.